35-37 Leon Street

 My Bachelor of Education is from the University of Mumbai, India, specializing in educational psychology, guidance counseling and educational evaluation, school organization and special study of field of education (educational technology), special methods (science and mathematics), as well as a Bachelor of Science in Chemistry at Jai Hind College, University of Mumbai, India.

-I have taught general chemistry to undergraduates as an adjunct faculty at Virginia Commonwealth University, Richmond, VA and Nirmala Niketan, College of Home Science, Mumbai India.
+I have taught general chemistry to undergraduates at Virginia Commonwealth University, Richmond, VA and Nirmala Niketan, College of Home Science, Mumbai India.

 What are the key aspects of your role at Northeastern?
 What do you enjoy most/find most interesting about what you do?